What is WoW Wednesdays?

-Whether you’re an avid reader or only read when you absolutely have to, you’re apt to discover that reading at the college or graduate level is a new kind of challenge.
-This workshop will help you stretch your reading skills to understand difficult material.
-We’ll demonstrate how exploring, challenging, and unpacking difficult texts in writing can help you read with more understanding, and then provide time for you to practice these strategies on texts from your own classes or research.
+Reading at the college or graduate level is challenging, and this workshop will help you develop strategies for understanding difficult material.
+We’ll demonstrate how exploring, challenging, and unpacking difficult texts in writing can help you read with understanding and provide time for you to practice these strategies on texts from your own classes or research.
 Bring material you find difficult to read for the practice session.

-Understanding the difference between paraphrasing and plagiarizing is critical when you’re working with sources for your academic projects.
-This workshop clarifies what is and isn’t appropriate when it comes to using sources, helping you think critically about what it means to use the work of others, so you can make better choices and avoid unintended plagiarism.
-By the end of the session, you will have an understanding of the fundamental principles of paraphrasing, quoting, and attribution; develop specific strategies for effective paraphrasing; and have the opportunity to apply these strategies to your own work – so bring a project to work on.
+This workshop will helpyou think critically about what it means to use sources in academic projects so you can use them effectively and avoid unintended plagiarism.
+By the end of the session, you will have an understanding of the fundamental principles of paraphrasing, quoting, and attribution; have practiced specific strategies for effective paraphrasing; and have had the opportunity to apply these strategies to your own work.
+Bring a writing project to work on.

-Writing an IRB protocol can seem like a cumbersome undertaking, but it doesn’t have to be.
-If you’re currently writing an IRB protocol (or thinking about writing one), join us for this workshop to gain a better understanding of common writing problems with IRB protocols and learn strategies to correct them.
-Members of the IRB will be available during the session to answer questions, and you will have the opportunity to apply the strategies learned to peer review your own IRB protocol draft or draft a new IRB protocol.
+If you’re currently writing an IRB protocol or want to learn more about the process, join us!
+This workshop will help you gain a better understanding of strategies for writing IRB protocols and common issues to avoid.
+Members of the IRB will be available to answer questions, and you will have the opportunity to peer review your IRB protocol draft or draft a new IRB protocol.